 Identify faults and replace whole or sections of cable.

-Offshore works: Boskalis, Briggs Marine, CWind (Global Marine Group), Offshore Marine Management and Pharos Offshore.
+Offshore works: Boskalis, Briggs Marine, CWind (Global Offshore), Offshore Marine Management and Pharos Offshore.

 Electrical works: Boskalis, Power Cable Services.